ajaystar8/PDRUNet-PyTorch/README.md

 ## About <a name="about"></a>

+_Checkout the [blog](https://ajaystar8.github.io/portfolio/portfolio-1/) of this project on my website!_

 _An unofficial implementation of Pure Dilated Residual U-Net architecture as proposed in [Shen et al.](https://www.aimsciences.org/article/doi/10.3934/ipi.2020057)_

 A personal project created with an aim to experiment with different semantic segmentation architectures proposed in relevant research papers and reproducing results using custom datasets.